dawasherpa-ui/sunny-cosmet/README.md

   npm run dev
 ```

-Have a nice day with ZenUI Library.
-Visit our website https://zenui.net to get more Components & Blocks and customize your project.
+Have a nice day with FlashUI Library.
+Visit our website https://flashui.site to get more Components & Blocks and customize your project.